false live

 What is gut health?

 The term gut health refers to the overall well-being of your digestive system, particularly the gastrointestinal tract, including your stomach and intestines.
 Within your gut are bacteria and other microbes that help you digest food.
-These microorganisms are collectively known as the microbiome.

 Why is gut health so important?